caiRanN/gitlabci-ue4/README.md

 Once we have our runner set up we can configure our pipeline.
 Start by creating a **.gitlab-ci.yml** file inside your repository.
 This file tells the Gitlab runner what to do when a pipeline is triggered.

 Add the following to the .gitlab-ci.yml file.
-Commit the file and your pipeline should be triggered.
-If you have any questions, suggestions or feedback feel free to contact me.

 ```yml
 variables: